corrode/corrode.github.io/content/blog/lifetimes/index.md

 Nowadays, I consider it an anti-pattern to prematurely add lifetime annotations to a piece of code without a good reason.
 There's really only two situations where you should add lifetime annotations:

-1. There is a performance bottleneck in a hot path of your code, and you have profiled it and determined that the bottleneck is indeed because of allocations.
+1. **There is a performance bottleneck**: You found a slow piece of code in your hot path, and you have profiled it and determined that the bottleneck is indeed because of allocations.
+In this case, it could make sense to use lifetimes to avoid allocations.
+(The alternative is to refactor your code to use a better algorithm to avoid the hot path in the first place.)
-2. Code that you depend on requires lifetime annotations.
+2. **Code that you depend on requires lifetime annotations:** There's little you can do about this, other than to look for alternatives that don't require lifetimes.

 In all other situations, let the compiler do its job.

+In practice I only have to add lifetimes in two kinds of situations: returning references from a function, and storing a reference in a struct.

 ## Lifetimes are contagious!